 Figure 7.
 Representative microphotographs of samples of the plagioclase-bearing ultramafic to gabbroic suite.
 Crossed nicols. (a) Sample SMS17-5-6: olivine gabbro.
-Clinopyroxene with orthopyroxene exsolutions forms millimeter-sized anhedral to poecilitic crystals that commonly contain inclusions of plagioclase and orthopyroxene (fragments that share a common crystallographic orientation).
+Clinopyroxene with orthopyroxene exsolutions forms millimeter-sized anhedral to poekilitic crystals that commonly contain inclusions of plagioclase and orthopyroxene (fragments that share a common crystallographic orientation).
 Spinels appear to be amoeboid to vermicular, and mostly surrounded by plagioclase aureoles. (b) Sample SMS6-2-1: olivine gabbro. (d) Sample SMS6-5-7: gabbro.
 In (b) and (d), clinopyroxenes with orthopyroxene exsolutions are enclosing orthopyroxene and plagioclase inclusions.
-Additionnally, in (d) orthopyroxenes also occur as irregularly shaped to oval in the plagioclase matrix, or next to a clinopyroxene crystal with orthopyroxene and plagioclase inclusions; all the orthopyroxene fragments have the same crystallographic orientation.
+Additionally, in (d) orthopyroxenes also occur as irregularly shaped to oval in the plagioclase matrix, or next to a clinopyroxene crystal with orthopyroxene and plagioclase inclusions; all the orthopyroxene fragments have the same crystallographic orientation.
 These textures indicate that clinopyroxene replaced orthopyroxene porphyroclasts, following plagioclase-forming melt-rock reactions. (c) Sample SMS6-5-2: plagioclase-bearing lherzolite.
 Orthopyroxenes form large grains with fine clinopyroxene exsolutions, and kinks.
 Plagioclase occurs as small interstitial grains.
 In the center of the picture, the clinopyroxene is enclosing fragments of two different olivine grains and of orthopyroxene.
-The fragments of olivine and orthopyroxene share a common crystallographic orientation with Ol2 and Ol3 (small grains stucked between the clinopyroxene and the orthopyroxene fragment), and Opx1 respectively.
+The fragments of olivine and orthopyroxene share a common crystallographic orientation with Ol2 and Ol3 (small grains stuck between the clinopyroxene and the orthopyroxene fragment), and Opx1 respectively.
 Some of the orthopyroxene relicts in clinopyroxene show kink bands or undulose extinction, while the host clinopyroxene appears undeformed.
 This indicates that clinopyroxene crystallized after an episode of deformation of the orthopyroxene porphyroclasts. (e) Sample SMS6-5-2: plagioclase-bearing lherzolite.
 Contacts between olivine and plagioclase are commonly underlined by reactional orthopyroxene.
 These rims of secondary orthopyroxene are observed in most samples, independent of the modal proportion of plagioclase and indicate that the impregnating melt was Si-enriched relative to the host peridotite. (f) Sample ED23-3-6: plagioclase-bearing lherzolite.
 Relations between residual kinked (dashed lines) olivine with undulose extinction and orthopyroxene show lobate contacts possibly due to episodes of incongruent melting [e.g. Kelemen, 1990; Kinzler and Grove, 1992b; Seyler et al., 2007].

 Clinopyroxene.
 Clinopyroxene forms millimeter-sized anhedral to poikilitic crystals that commonly contain inclusions of orthopyroxene and plagioclase (Figures 7a and 7b).
 Orthopyroxene inclusions within a given clinopyroxene commonly share the same crystallographic orientation.
 These textural relations suggest that clinopyroxene replaced former orthopyroxene porphyroclasts, following plagioclase crystallization.
 Some of the orthopyroxene relicts in clinopyroxene show kink bands (Figure 7c) or undulose extinction, while the host clinopyroxene appears undeformed.
 This indicates that clinopyroxene crystallized after an episode of deformation of the orthopyroxene porphyroclasts.
 However, in several samples, clinopyroxene grains are also kinked, bent (for example in Figures 6c and 6d) and locally recrystallized in association with plagioclase neoblasts.